StephSutherly/ruby-soloproject_bucket_list/ideas_issues.md

 As attraction is the lowest item on my database, is there a way to add a new attraction that then fills in the city table & country table?
 XX Workable but not ideal solution is to copy add new country & city links to new pages.

-  -  ADD LANGUAGES SPOKEN COUNT TO APP HOME
+  -  ADD ATTRACTION TYPE TO TABLES, MODELS